ralismark/ralismark.github.io/ralismark.xyz/posts/lets-prove-1/index.md

 Now that's quite a mess, and the negations scare me a little.
 The obvious thing is to get rid of the foralls in the goal with `allI`, and-

-.. admonition:: say
+.. admonition:: me/say

 	*psst*

 Hm?

-.. admonition:: say
+.. admonition:: me/say

 	Use sledgehammer!